nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

    :depth: 2

 `Global Navigation Satellite System (GNSS)`_ interface in the Modem library is used to control the GNSS module.
-The interface configures and fetches data from the GNSS module and writes `A-GPS`_ data to the GNSS module.
+The interface configures and fetches data from the GNSS module and writes `A-GNSS`_ data to the GNSS module.

 .. note::